-The Council will be requested to receive the Minutes of the meetings of the Executive held on 21 February 2022 and 21 March 2022 and ask questions of the Leader and Portfolio Holders on those Minutes.
+The Council will be requested to receive the Minutes of the meeting of the Executive held 21 February 2022 and 21 March 2022 and ask questions of the Leader and Portfolio Holder on those Minutes.

 12. Executive - Portfolio Holder Reports